i99dash docs

 cap (capability token)

-In @i99dash/admin-sdk: a 30-day token the host stores after the user consents at install.
+In i99dash: a 30-day token the host stores after the user consents at install.
 The cap lives in the host's encrypted SQLite, never in the mini-app's bundle.
 Each privileged op the host attaches the right cap before forwarding to the device-side executor.

 catalog